unpaper/unpaper/doc/unpaper.1.rst

    the sheet gets stretched to the specified size, possibly changing the aspect ratio.

+   See `Physical Dimensions And Paper Sizes`_ for valid values of size-name.

 .. option:: --post-stretch { width, height | size-name }

    Change the sheet size after other processing is applied.
 Content on the sheet gets stretched to the specified size, possibly changing the aspect ratio.

+   See `Physical Dimensions And Paper Sizes`_ for valid values of size-name.

 .. option:: -z factor ; --zoom factor